Former Boise Mayor Brent Coles announces mayoral run, 16 years after scandal

 "I can't imagine abandoning that life for any reason," he said in the 2007 interview.

+"I wouldn't ever take the city through that devastation again, or my family," he said.
+"It was a hard lesson, but its a lesson that is engrained in my soul."

-The other candidates running for mayor of Boise are Bieter, City Council President Lauren McClean, Adriel Martinez, Cortney Nielsen, Wayne Richey.
+The other candidates running for mayor of Boise are Bieter, City Council President Lauren McClean, Adriel Martinez, Cortney Nielsen, Wayne Richey and Rebecca Arnold.

+Friday marked the final day for political candidates to file to run for office.
+Election Day is Nov.
+5.